Sarafallan/inshallahapp/README.md

 For authentication the app requires you to have an active facebook app connected to the firebase account.

 To setup a facebook app follow [these](https://www.firebase.com/docs/web/guide/login/facebook.html) instructions.
+The instructions are slightly out of date, to set the "Valid OAuth redirect URI" go "Add Product" > "Facebook Login" and set the redirect URI there.